sminez/ad/README.md

 but the whole thing will be a lot easier to write if there isn't really any config parsing.

 ## Goals
-- Simple modal editing to the extent that I use VIM (maybe including counts, maybe not)
+- Simple modal editing to the extent that I use VIM
 - Sed/Sam style edit commands
 - Acme style use of external commands rather than an embedded language:
   - Exposing current buffer / window state to external programs